diegodinizf/House-Rocket/README.md

   ### 1. In the winter, properties prices tend to be 20% lower than in summer.

   **False**: By plotting the barchart of the prices by season is seen that prices in winter are the cheapest, but it is only 3.27% lower than the prices in summer.

+  In the winter, the quantity of sales are also lower than in other seasons (see hypothesis 6 in the notebook file)

   ![image](https://user-images.githubusercontent.com/110054775/187316945-a467b517-dd97-40a1-a1ba-48e6c22dd548.png)